• Skip to main content

 Jump to Recipe

-For the juiciest cast iron chicken breast, this easy recipe will become your go-to weeknight dinner.
-In just a few simple steps you will learn how to make succulent boneless skinless chicken breasts in a cast iron skillet.
-This simple recipe creates a flavorful crust on the outside while ensuring the inside is juicy & tender.
+For the juiciest Cast Iron Skillet Chicken Breast, this easy recipe will become your go-to for weeknight dinners.
+This simple recipe creates a flavorful crust on the outside while ensuring the inside is moist & tender.

 Cast Iron Chicken Breast Closeup of two chicken breasts ready to slice in the pan